Soltan Hoseyn: Gorgin Khan's governorship of Qandahar

-The rebellion of Mir Ways
+The rebellion of Mirwais

-Mir Ways was given permission to go on a pilgrimage to Mecca, where he convinced the religious authorities to declare a fatwa that gave the Afghans the right to become independent of Iranian control.
+Mirwais was given permission to go on a pilgrimage to Mecca, where he convinced the religious authorities to declare a fatwa that gave the Afghans the right to become independent of Iranian control.
 In 1708, he was sent back to Qandahar as a shadow administrator, where he launched a massive rebellion.
 In April 1709, the Afghans made a surprise attack against Gorgin Khan and his retinue, killing them in their tents.
 They subsequently took control over Qandahar, and massacred its Georgian garrison.
 The news of these developments did not motivate the government to take action.
 Soltan Hoseyn instead sent two emissaries in a row to protest, but they were both jailed.

-Soltan Hoseyn then responded by selecting Gurgin Khan's nephew Khosrow Khan (Kay Khosrow) as the commander of the Afghan expedition.
+Soltan Hoseyn then responded by selecting Gorgen Khan's nephew Khosrow Khan (Kay Khosrow) as the commander of the Afghan expedition.
 The latter had previously served as the darugha (prefect) of Isfahan, and following Gorgin Khan's death became the new sepahsalar and vali of Georgia.
 Khosrow Khan struggled to prepare the expedition, as he was given an insufficient amount of 7,000 to pay for 3,000 soldiers.
 The grand vizier, as well as members of the anti-Georgian court faction, greatly hindered the release of funds for the expedition.
 Khosrow Khan instead found reassurance through military support by the Herat-based Afghan Abdali tribe, the adversaries of the Ghilzai.

 After two years of warfare with the Ghilzai, Khosrow Khan finally besieged Qandahar with Abdali assistance.
 Two months, later the Ghilzai appealed for peace.
 However, after being demanded of total surrender to the Iranian forces, they continued fighting.
 In October 1711, Khosrow Khan and his exhausted soldiers were forced to withdraw, due to the summer heat, illness, shortage of supplies, and attacks by the Baluchi, who had joined the Afghans.
 Khosrow Khan and many of his troops were killed by the pursuing Afghan soldiers, who took their military equipment.